Symmetry breaking at a topological phase transition: Abstract

 \section{Abstract}

-Spontaneous symmetry breaking is a foundational concept in the characterisation of phase transitions.
-Certain experimental systems produce, however, symmetry-breaking phenomena at the Berezinskii--Kosterlitz--Thouless transition, despite spontaneous symmetry breaking being precluded by the expected norm of the $U(1)$ order parameter vanishing in the thermodynamic limit.
+Spontaneous symmetry breaking is a foundational concept in physics.
+In condensed matter, it characterizes conventional continuous phase transitions but is absent at topological phase transitions such as the Berezinskii--Kosterlitz--Thouless (BKT) transition -- as in the BKT case the expected norm (i.e., the magnitude) of the $U(1)$ order parameter vanishes in the thermodynamic limit at all nonzero temperatures.
+Phenomena consistent with low-temperature broken symmetry have been observed, however, in many different BKT experiments.
 Examples include recent experiments on superconducting films and the seminal work on two-dimensional arrays of Josephson junctions.
-While the slow approach to the thermodynamic value of the expected norm partially explains this paradox in finite systems, the dynamical symmetry-breaking framework required for the superconducting film and Josephson-junction array remains unresolved.
+While the inaccessibility of the above thermodynamic limit partially explains this paradox in finite systems, the full dynamical framework of symmetry breaking at the BKT transition remains unresolved.
 Here we provide this by introducing the broader concept of \emph{general symmetry breaking}.
-This encompasses both spontaneous symmetry breaking and the experimental anomalies by allowing the expected norm of the order parameter to go to zero in the thermodynamic limit, provided its directional phase fluctuations are asymptotically smaller, returning zero following the thermodynamic and then long-time limits.
-This explicitly demonstrates that the order parameter arbitrarily chooses a well-defined direction in the thermodynamic limit, reflecting experimental $U(1)$ phase fluctuations being negligible compared to the expected norm at arbitrarily large system size.
-Our results provide a model for symmetry-restoring timescales across a diverse array of experimental systems and we suggest dynamical symmetry-breaking experiments on magnetic and colloidal films.
+This encompasses both spontaneous symmetry breaking and the BKT case by allowing the expected norm of the order parameter to go to zero in the thermodynamic limit, provided its directional phase fluctuations are asymptotically smaller.
+We demonstrate this asymptotically slow directional mixing in the low-temperature BKT phase.
+This explicitly shows that the order parameter arbitrarily chooses some well-defined direction in the thermodynamic limit, predicting negligible phase fluctuations compared to the expected norm in arbitrarily large experimental BKT systems.
+Our results provide a model for directional mixing timescales across the diverse array of experimental BKT systems.
+We suggest various experiments.